 CBE is often credited with helping create a ‘T’ shaped professional (see figure above - in which the horizontal line represents transversal competencies, while the vertical line represents subject matter knowledge).

-Evenwhile CBE presents a host of benefits for teaching and learning, it also poses certain challenges during design and implementation of the courses.
-See the figure below for a brief overview on expected benefits and challenges of CBE.
+Even though CBE presents a host of benefits for teaching and learning, design and implementation of CBE courses is challenging due to several factors.
+See the figure below for a brief overview on expected benefits and challenges of this approach.